zackpyle/etch-docs/docs/docs/feature-flags/index.md

 # Feature Flags

-Feature flags allow us to deploy in-progress or in-testing features without fully committing them to the codebase.
+Feature flags allow us to deploy in-progress or in-testing features safely.
 If you want to turn on a testable feature, you can enable the flag.
 If we ship an update with a flagged feature on, you can turn it off.

 ## How Feature Flags Work